gvp-257/AnalogControlPanel/Readme.md

 Function using the stored calibration to correct the raw reading.

-Issues: calibration can vary depending on the selected voltage reference, as well as on temperature and the characteristics of the individual chip.
+Issues: calibration can vary depending on the power supply, the  selected voltage reference, and on the temperature (which varies!) and the characteristics of the individual chip.